katherine-hough/oblique-decision-trees/project/README.md

 ### Formatting Data
 * Label files must have one class label per line in the same order as the corresponding training file.
-* Class Labels are treated as strings so "1" is not the same as "1 ".
+* Class labels are treated as strings so "1" is not the same as "1 ".
 * Feature vector files can either be in a sparse or a dense format, with one instance/vector per line.
 * Dense feature vectors are represented on a single line with each feature in order and separated by whitespace from the next.
 * Sparse feature vectors are represented on a single line.
 Features can be represented in any order by specifying the feature number followed by whitespace and then the value of the feature.
-Each feature number value pair is separated from the next by whitespace.
+Each feature number, value pair is separated from the next by whitespace.
 Any feature not specified for a vector is assumed to be 0-valued.
 * All features must be numeric.
-* Missing features can be used only in dense files, and should be denoted with a single "?".
+* Missing features can be used only in dense files and should be denoted with a single "?".

 ### Running a Test Set Classification
 * run: java -cp project/target ClassificationDriver [sparse|dense] [test_feature_vectors_file] [training_feature_vectors_file] [training_labels_file] [number_of_folds] [output_labels_file] [GA-ODT|C-DT|DT]